Commie Reds Puck Off.

 Paul Henderson scored the winner on a rebound.

-Canada rebounded from embarrassment and disappointment to all out cross country jubilation.
-It sent me screaming in excitement while running down my school hallway to the gymnasium.
-A gym like that of thousands of other hysterical gyms across the country that late afternoon.
+Canada rebounded from embarrassment and disappointment to all out cross country pride and jubilation.
+It sent me screaming with excitement running down my second floor school hallway to the gymnasium.
+A gym like that of thousands of other hysterical gyms across the country on that late afternoon.

 Canada as a country was delirious, finally claiming back the title as the best hockey nation on the planet.
 It was like nothing this country has ever seen before and probably never will see again.
 Paul Henderson’s goal sent Canada into a coast-to-coast celebration on the exact same day that all of Canada stood still.
 It truly was an amazing game, an amazing series and an even more amazing victory.

-What an amazing day for my country Canada and what an amazing lifetime memory for me.
+What an amazing day for my country Canada and an amazing lifetime memory for me.